 If you have any questions about this programme or what it’s like to study at Edge Hill University, please contact:

-The entry requirement that eligible candidates must provide evidence of study within the three years prior to application has been extended to five years.
+There is also no longer a requirement to provide evidence of study within the three years prior to application.